inspector-apm/inspector-laravel/README.md

 ],
 ```

-If you want more control of the LOG Engine configuration publish and edit its configuration file:
+If you want more control of the LOG Engine setup publish and edit its configuration file:

 `php artisan vendor:publish`